Margaret Mitchell: Family history

 Mitchell's maternal great-grandfather, Philip Fitzgerald, emigrated from Ireland and eventually settled on a slaveholding plantation, Rural Home, near Jonesboro, Georgia, where he had one son and seven daughters with his wife, Elenor McGahan, who was from an Irish Catholic family with ties to Colonial Maryland.
 Mitchell's grandparents, married in 1863, were Annie Fitzgerald and John Stephens; he had also emigrated from Ireland and became a captain in the Confederate States Army.
 John Stephens was a prosperous real estate developer after the Civil War and one of the founders of the Gate City Street Railroad (1881), a mule-drawn Atlanta trolley system.
 John and Annie Stephens had twelve children together; the seventh child was May Belle Stephens, who married Eugene Mitchell.
 May Belle Stephens had studied at the Bellevue Convent in Quebec and completed her education at the Atlanta Female Institute.

 The Atlanta Constitution reported that May Belle Stephens and Eugene Mitchell were married at the Jackson Street mansion of the bride's parents on November 8, 1892:

-the maid of honor, Miss Annie Stephens, was as pretty as a French pastel, in a directoire costume of yellow satin with a long coat of green velvet sleeves, and a vest of gold brocade...The bride was a fair vision of youthful loveliness in her robe of exquisite ivory white and satin...her slippers were white satin wrought with pearls...an elegant supper was served.
-The dining room was decked in white and green, illuminated with numberless candles in silver candlelabras...The bride's gift from her father was an elegant house and lot...At 11 o'clock Mrs. Mitchell donned a pretty going-away gown of green English cloth with its jaunty velvet hat to match and bid goodbye to her friends.
+the maid of honor, Miss Annie Stephens, was as pretty as a French pastel, in a directoire costume of yellow satin with a long coat of green velvet sleeves, and a vest of gold brocade. ...
+The bride was a fair vision of youthful loveliness in her robe of exquisite ivory white and satin ... her slippers were white satin wrought with pearls ... an elegant supper was served.
+The dining room was decked in white and green, illuminated with numberless candles in silver candlelabras. ...
+The bride's gift from her father was an elegant house and lot. ...
+At 11 o'clock Mrs. Mitchell donned a pretty going-away gown of green English cloth with its jaunty velvet hat to match and bid goodbye to her friends.

 Early influences

-Margaret Mitchell spent her early childhood on Jackson Hill, east of downtown Atlanta.
+Mitchell spent her early childhood on Jackson Hill, east of downtown Atlanta.
 Her family lived near her maternal grandmother, Annie Stephens, in a Victorian house painted bright red with yellow trim.
 Mrs. Stephens had been a widow for several years prior to Margaret's birth; Captain John Stephens died in 1896.
 After his death, she inherited property on Jackson Street where Margaret's family lived.

 Grandmother Annie Stephens was quite a character, both vulgar and a tyrant.
 After gaining control of her father Philip Fitzgerald's money after he died, she splurged on her younger daughters, including Margaret's mother, and sent them to finishing school in the north.
 There they learned that Irish Americans were not treated as equal to other immigrants.
 Margaret's relationship with her grandmother would become quarrelsome in later years as she entered adulthood.
 However, for Margaret, her grandmother was a great source of "eye-witness information" about the Civil War and Reconstruction in Atlanta prior to her death in 1934.